Human parainfluenza viruses

 Human parainfluenza viruses (HPIVs) are the viruses that cause human parainfluenza.
 HPIVs are a paraphyletic group of four distinct single-stranded RNA viruses belonging to the Paramyxoviridae family.
 These viruses are closely associated with both human and veterinary disease.
-Virions are approximately 150–250 nm in size and contain negative sense RNA with a genome encompassing about 15,000 nucleotides.
+Virions are approximately 150–250 nm in size and contain negative-sense RNA with a genome encompassing about 15,000 nucleotides.

-Fusion glycoprotein trimer, Human parainfluenza virus 3 (HPIV3).
+Fusion glycoprotein trimer of human parainfluenza virus 3.

-The viruses can be detected via cell culture, immunofluorescent microscopy, and PCR.
-HPIVs remain the second main cause of hospitalisation in children under 5 years of age for a respiratory illness (only respiratory syncytial virus (RSV) causes more respiratory hospitalisations for this age group).
+The viruses can be detected via cell culture, immunofluorescent microscopy, and polymerase chain reaction.
+HPIVs lack antiviral drug and vaccine options, remain a major contributor toward the annual burden of hospitalisations among children younger than age 5—being second only to respiratory syncytial virus (RSV) in this regard—and are the predominant cause of laryngotracheobronchitis (also known as croup).

 Classification

-The first HPIV was discovered in the late 1950s.
-The taxonomic division is broadly based on antigenic and genetic characteristics, forming four major serotypes or clades, which today are considered distinct viruses.
-These include: